ImperialCollegeLondon/rcs-pacemakers/README.md

 1. On job completion visit the [RCS Jupyter Service](https://jupyter.rcs.imperial.ac.uk/)
 1. Open `pacemakers.ipynb` and review the outputs

+### Multi-GPU execution

+This repository has two branches.
+The `master` branch (the default) targets a single GPU.
+The [`multi-gpu`](https://github.com/ImperialCollegeLondon/rcs-pacemakers/tree/multi-gpu) branch uses [`DataParallel`](https://pytorch.org/tutorials/beginner/blitz/data_parallel_tutorial.html) to target two GPUs.
+You can see the relevant modifications by [comparing the branches](https://github.com/ImperialCollegeLondon/rcs-pacemakers/compare/multi-gpu).

 ## Acknowledgements

 Many thanks to [James Howard](http://www.jamesphoward.com/) for sharing his work and reviewing these instructions.